Discover Vienna Art Scene

 If there was one thing we did not expect to find in Vienna, it was the amazing street art throughout town.
 You will come across a lot: for instance works of the Belgian street artist ROA, a little street art alley with among others work of Invader, and the most amazing pieces along the Donau Kanal, some of which really blew us away.

-For more information how and where to find street art in Vienna, make sure to check out our separate street art post on Vienna’s street art, which we will be posting soon.
+For more information how and where to find street art in Vienna, make sure to check out our separate street art post on Vienna’s street art.

 Likely one of the most famous artists linked to Vienna is Friedenreichs Hundertwasser.
 We have had a great fascination for this artist and his ideas for a long time and after having visited the exhibition at the Cobra Museum in Amstelveen here in The Netherlands in the recent past, we couldn’t wait to follow Hundertwasser’s steps in Vienna.